View state supplements to the national underwriting manual.

 Is the priority the same for all contractors and subcontractors on the same project?

-What are the time periods for recording lien claims by original contractors and subcontractors?
+What are the time periods for recording Hen claims by original contractors and subcontractors?

-According to section 572.9, the statement or account shall be filed by a principal contractor or subcontractor within ninety (90) days from the date on which the last of the material was furnished or the last of the labor was performed.
+According to section 572.9, the statement of account required by 572.8 shall be filed by a principal contractor or subcontractor within ninety (90) days from the date on which the last of the material was furnished or the last of the labor was performed.

 After what period of time can you waive a mechanic's lien if no suit is filed?